Actor: Jeff Bridges, Crazy Heart; George Clooney, Up in the Air; Colin Firth, A Single Man; Morgan Freeman, Invictus; Jeremy Renner, The Hurt Locker.

 Release Date: December 18, 2009 (conventional 3D theaters and IMAX 3D Studio: 20th Century Fox Director: James Cameron Screenwriter: James Cameron Starring: Sam Worthington, Zoe Saldana, Sigourney Weaver, Michelle Rodriguez, Giovanni Ribisi, Joel David Moore, CCH Pounder, Peter Mensah, Laz Alonso, Wes Studi, Stephen Lang, Matt Gerald Genre: Action, Adventure, Sci-Fi Official Website: Avatarmovie.com

-The Watchmen DS 1 Sheet Movie Poster - Advance Style D. Mint condition, double-sided, rolled.
+American Teen DS 1 Sheet Movie Poster - Style B. Near mint condition; double-sided; rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front a...
+Original 1 Sheet that has printing on both the front and...